 However, I’m all for setting family New Year’s resolutions, because I think that working together to improve family life can also be positive.
 If you fancy doing it too, then here are some ideas:

-If you want to make a family New Year’s resolution then you need the kids to get on board with the idea, so involve them.
+If you want to make a family New Year’s resolution then you need the kids to get on board with the idea, so involve them by getting them to help create your plan.
 Ask them if there’s anything they’d like you to do more of, or less of as a family.
 Talk to them about how you can implement the change and work out a plan.

 2) Think of a bugbear and tackle it

 Does it annoy you that the kids always do their homework on the dining room table?
 Maybe you’re sick of things being left on the stairs.
 If your pleas for change have fallen on deaf ears in the past, then perhaps New Year is the time to tackle one of your bugbears.

 In 2020, a lot of us spent more time than usual at home.
 We’re expecting things to get back to a new normal in 2021, which will mean that social commitments and work commitments could intensify.
 But what will that mean for family time?
 If, like me, you’ve quite enjoyed spending more time with your family, then perhaps you should make a resolution to keep it up into 2021 and beyond.

 4) Make a resolution to eat together more often

 How many times do you eat as a family?
 We are all running around and sometimes eating together isn’t a priority.
 But perhaps you could aim to do it once per week?